 - Switch to deep scanning mode to find recessed water pipes.

 While wooden studs are just behind a sheet of drywall or paneling, there is often a gap between the drywall and any in-wall plumbing.
 To allow for this and detect recessed pipes, choose a stud finder with a deep scanning mode.
-This will make finding all types of pipes much more accurate.
+This will make finding all types of pipes much more accurate, while also being able to find things like copper pipes or pipes in brick walls.

 Borescope Camera for Your Phone